nebbirivera/CBDC-in-a-developing-economy/README.md

 The file `main.m` runs the subroutines that generate the plot ans results shown in the paper.

-The entirety of the code was written by the authors.
+The entirety of the code and the document was written by the authors.